-A4.32 For roads not subject to a speed limit of less than 60 mph and the mean traffic speed is $\geq$ 75 km/hr, the RSIH value should be used to determine the RSI value and the surface correction determined using equation A4.1.
+A4.32 For roads not subject to a speed limit of less than 60 mph and the mean traffic speed is \geq 75 km/h, the RSI_H value should be used to determine the RSI value and the surface correction determined using equation A4.1.

-A4.33 Similarly, for roads subject to a speed limit of 50 mph and the mean traffic speed is $\geq$ 75 km/hr, the RSIM value should be used to determine the RSI value and the surface correction determined using equation A4.1.
+A4.33 Similarly, for roads subject to a speed limit of 50 mph and the mean traffic speed is \geq 75 km/h, the RSI_M value should be used to determine the RSI value and the surface correction determined using equation A4.1.